chalatz/tours/pages/tours/driving/best-of-rhodes-tours-greece.md

       and looking at the Acropolis take?"
     a: Usually we spend one hour in Lindos, but it depends on you for how long you need to visit Lindos.
 To climb up it takes 10 - 15 min, to take a look 30min.
+      However you may look at our tour "LINDOS ON YOUR OWN" which can give you 3:00 hours in Lindos
   - q: I will be travelling with an elderly grandmother.
 She is 84-year-old.
 If my mother decides not to go up, is there anything for a lady in her age to do while my son and I go up?